-The cost of capital assets purchased is reported as an expenditure in the Governmental Funds.
-The cost of capital assets financed through leasing arrangements is reported as an other financing source.
-The Statement of Net Position includes those capital assets among the assets of the Foundation as a whole.
-The cost of those capital assets will be allocated over their estimated useful lives (as depreciation/amortization expense) to Health and Welfare as reported as Governmental Activities in the Statement of Activities.
+The cost of purchased capital assets is reported as an expenditure in the Statement of Revenues, Expenditures, and Changes in Fund Balance.
+The cost of capital assets financed through leasing arrangements is reported as an other financing source in the Statement of Revenues, Expenditures, and Changes in Fund Balance.
+The Statement of Net Position, however, includes those capital assets among the assets of the Foundation as a whole.

-Capital assets \$ 89,922 Accumulated depreciation and amortization \$ (68,582) 21,340
+Capital assets \$ 91,655 Accumulated depreciation and amortization (81,810) 9,845

-Long-term liabilities applicable to governmental activities are not due and payable in the current period and accordingly are not reported as fund liabilities.
-All liabilities, both current and long-term, are reported in the Statement of Net Position.
+Long-term liabilities applicable to governmental activities are not due and payable in the current period and accordingly are not reported as fund liabilities in the Balance Sheet.
+However, all liabilities whether current or long-term, are reported in the Statement of Net Position.

-Lease liability (11,383)
+Lease liability (2,368)

-Net Position \$ 46,488,461
+Net Position \$ 48,054,511